-This role allows you to use your interest in technology to support library customers with their digital access.
-It is a service offered throughout Surrey libraries.
-Whilst you may occasionally be involved with group sessions in the library, Digital Buddies regularly work on a one-to-one basis with individuals who book a session at the library or who drop in.
-In these sessions, you might help with a specific basic IT task, such as connecting a mobile phone to our Wifi network, or downloading an app onto a tablet.
+This role allows you to use your interest in technology to support library customers in all Surrey libraries with their digital access.
+Digital Buddies work one-to-one with individuals who have pre-booked half-hour sessions.
+In these sessions, you might help with a specific basic IT task, such as connecting a mobile phone to our WiFi network, or downloading an app onto a tablet.
 Some of our customers might need help accessing digital resources like search engines or our library website.
-Things you might be asked to help with are flexible.
-You will be required to arrange a regular time to be in the library which will last as long as the appointments are scheduled, usually 2 hours.
+You are asked to commit to a regular day and time for a two hour session.
+All Digital Buddy sessions take place in the library.

 Examples of one to one support you may be asked to provide

-- Support learners to use computers/laptops independently in the library for the first time – this will cover booking computer time, logging on/off, promoting the use of library virtual services and membership.
+- Support learners to use computers and laptops independently in the library for the first time – this will cover logging on to the library WiFi, booking a library computer, logging on/off.

 - Support learners to undertake basic computing tasks including:

 - File management – opening, closing, editing, saving and printing files